joulev/ezkomment/readme.md

 - [`client`](/packages/client): The client of the app hosted at https://ezkomment.vercel.app.
 - [`server`](/packages/server): The server of the app.
 Currently just a dummy test file though.

-This project uses [Lerna](https://lerna.js.org) and NPM workspaces.
-To install all dependencies, run
+This project uses NPM workspaces.
+To install all dependencies, simply run

 ```
-$ lerna bootstrap
+$ npm install
 ```

+from the project root directory.
 This command should also install the packages at `/packages` as if they were NPM packages.
 Currently it is not yet necessary but it will in the future when we need to import code cross-packages.